Gabapentin Topical is used in the treatment of neuropathic pain

 How it works

-Gabapentin belongs to the class of medications called as anticonvulsants.
-The exact mechanism of action is unknown; however, gabapentin relieves peripheral neuropathic pain by changing the way the body senses pain.
+Gabapentin topical belongs to the class of medications called as anticonvulsants.
+The exact mechanism of action is unknown; however, It relieves peripheral neuropathic pain by changing the way the body senses pain.

 Common side effects